 Can’t miss things to do in Napa Valley

-Floating over the valley in a hot-air balloon just as the sun is coming up is a magical experience.
-It’s a perspective few visitors get to have: The bright colors of fellow ballooners bobbing above the fog and the tidy rows of rolling vineyards below make a truly memorable experience.
-Aloft leaves from Yountville in the center of the valley; Calistoga Balloons lifts off from farther north.
-(Pro tip: You can get a similar perspective by hiking to the top of Mount St. Helena.)
+Floating over the valley in a hot-air balloon as the sun is coming up is a magical experience.
+It’s a perspective few visitors get to have: The bright colors of fellow ballooners bobbing above the fog and rolling vineyards below make a truly memorable experience.
+Tour operator Aloft leaves from Yountville in the center of the valley (Pro tip: You can get a similar perspective by hiking to the top of Mount St. Helena.)

-While wineries are often the focus of visitors, the area markets and general stores should not be overlooked for insight into the local cultures.
-You’ll find aprons, scarves, cigars, wine books, and canvas bags for sale.
-These shops also often carry an assortment of local products for sale, a nice way to support the valley economy.
+While wineries are often the focus of visitors, don’t overlook the area’s markets and general stores for insight into the local cultures.
+Peruse the storefronts of downtown Napa (and in complexes like First Street Napa) displaying aprons, scarves, cigars, wine books, and canvas bags for sale.
+Along the Napa River, Oxbow Public Market serves an assortment of ready-to-eat foods and take home goods, a nice way to support the valley economy.

 Food and drink to try in Napa Valley

 The two primary reasons to visit Napa Valley are food and wine.
 With hundreds of wineries and world-class restaurants to choose from, you will likely spend much of your visit eating and/or drinking.
-Dining options range from three-Michelin-star restaurants with tasting menus that go deep into your pockets to casual taquerías where you can get a burrito the size of your head for less than $10.
+Dining options range from restaurants specializing in sustainable caviar to roadside digs selling burritos for around $10.
 And between (or with) every meal there is wine of every kind to be had, from the cultiest cabernet to the easiest-drinking albariño.

 Culture in Napa Valley

-Auction Napa Valley is for wine-loving consumers with money to burn.
-The long weekend, which culminates in a daylong auction that raises millions of dollars for Napa Valley charities, is packed with dinners and tastings, and even those who don’t fork over the thousands of dollars it costs to attend can appreciate the general buzz in the air.
-Flavor!
-Napa Valley, which takes place in November, highlights cuisine as prepared by some of the Valley’s top chefs.
-The weeklong festival includes tastings, pairings, cooking demonstrations, and wine classes throughout the area.
-Festival Napa Valley celebrates the summer solstice with everything from dance and opera to early morning yoga classes and, of course, plenty of food and wine.
-The Napa Valley Film Festival takes place each November, with screenings of independent films and documentaries (not just about wine!) throughout the Valley.
-Parties and dinners held at wineries and restaurants attract a diverse crowd.
+Collective Napa Valley is for wine-loving consumers with money to burn.
+One of the philanthropy program’s biggest weekends is in June, when its summer “Together Again Weekend’’ event packs in dinners and tastings for members, including an auction that raises millions of dollars for Napa Valley charities.
+Even those who don’t fork over thousands of dollars can still appreciate the general buzz in the air.
+Festival Napa Valley celebrates the summer solstice with dance, opera, and, of course, plenty of food and wine.
+The Napa Valley Film Festival each November screens films and documentaries (not just about wine!) throughout the Valley.
+Parties and dinners held at wineries and restaurants attract a diverse crowd, who can buy individual showcase tickets or an all-access pass.

 Local travel tips for Napa Valley

 Bring a sweater.
-One of the things that makes Napa such a great place to grow grapes for wine is its extreme shifts in temperature, meaning a 90-degree day can sink to a cool 50 when the sun goes down.
+One of the things that makes Napa Valley such a great place to grow grapes for wine is its extreme shifts in temperature, meaning a 90-degree day can sink to a cool 50 degrees Fahrenheit when the sun goes down.
 Also, take Silverado Trail instead of Highway 29.
 It’s usually less crowded and more scenic.
-Another rule: Don’t drink and drive.
-This is wise practice anywhere at anytime, but especially in Napa Valley, where drinking is common and cops are vigilant.
-Finally, when you go out to eat, sit at the bar.
+Another tip: when you go out to eat, sit at the bar.
 Most restaurants offer a separate bar menu, which has more affordable, casual offerings like steak frites or burgers—and you’ll probably get some good insider tips while you’re at it.
+Finally, don’t drink and drive.
+This is wise practice anywhere at any time, but especially in Napa Valley, where drinking is common and cops are vigilant.